bakhe8/Master/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Credits
-Beto Theme is maintained by Bakheet and contributors from the Salla developer ecosystem.
+Beto Theme is maintained by Bakheet A. Al-Zahrani and contributors from the Salla developer ecosystem.
 Twilight is developed and supported by the Salla team.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.